Antony-hash512/youtube-previewer/README.md

 - **Copy/Paste**: Quickly copy titles between slots using dedicated buttons.

 ## How to Use
-1. Open `previewer.html` in your browser.
+1. Open `previewer.html` in any modern web browser.
 2. **Shared Controls**: Set the **Channel Name** and **Time Format** at the top (applies to all slots).
 3. **Slots 1, 2, 3**:
     - Enter a unique **Title** for each slot.